LucaIcaro/terraform-deployments-strategies/README.md

 # What?

 This project has different folders.
-Each folder has a readme file that explain a slightly different deployment strategy.
+Each folder has a readme file that explain a deployment strategy using different tactics.
 They are mostly blue-green with different options.

 ## The examples